Department of Human Development, Family Studies, and Counseling

 *MURO, LILIA LAMAR, Associate Professor of Counseling & Development, B.A., University of Texas at San Antonio; M.A., Southwest Texas State University; Ph.D., University of North Texas

-*NORTON, AARON, Associate Professor of Marriage & Family Therapy, B.S., University of Utah; M.S., Kansas State University; Ph.D., Kansas State University
+*NORTON, AARON, Associate Professor of Marriage & Family Therapy; Interim Chair of Human Development, Family Studies, and Counseling, B.S., University of Utah; M.S., Kansas State University; Ph.D., Kansas State University

-*VERDIN, AZUCENA, Assistant Professor of Child Development, B.A., Harvard University; M.Ed., Harvard University; Ph.D., University of North Texas
+*VERDIN, AZUCENA, Assistant Professor of Human Development and Family Studies, B.A., Harvard University; M.Ed., Harvard University; Ph.D., University of North Texas

 Asterisk (*) denotes Graduate Faculty status.